UTNuclearRoboticsPublic/cpp_timer/README.md

 # C++ Timer Class
-This repo contains a class useful for general C++ time benchmarking Note that this is not a high resolution timer; the class does not account for it's own runtime (open a pull request with that feature if you'd like to add it), but it gives a good overview of the relative times spent in each function
+This repo contains a class useful for general C++ time benchmarking.
+All efforts have been made to reduce the effect of the timer class itself on the runtime performance of the code.
+All timer logic and processing is handled on a concurrent thread.
+Note that `CppTimer` is NOT thread safe, and should only be used from a single thread.

 An example of an output from CppTimer is